Convex Hull Prediction for Adaptive Video Streaming by Recurrent Learning: RCN-Hull Model

 \subsection{Conv-GRU: Background and Motivation}

 The GRU is an efficient RNN architecture that achieves similar or better performance than LSTMs, while requiring fewer trainable parameters \cite{grueval}.
 However, since RNNs were originally envisaged as fully connected units, like other RNN architectures, fully connected GRUs also suffer from the drawback of not being able to capture the spatial structures of multidimensional inputs such as images or spatial feature maps.
-An intuitive solution that allows GRUs to learn spatial structures from input data is to replace the matrix multiplication operations used originally in case of fully connected GRUs with convolution operations, as suggested in \cite{cgru}.
-The resulting recurrent unit, which we refer to as the Conv-GRU, performs the following operations \cite{cgru}:
+An intuitive solution that allows GRUs to learn spatial structures from input data is to replace the matrix multiplication operations used originally in case of fully connected GRUs with convolution operations, as suggested in \cite{cgru}, resulting in a recurrent unit, which we refer to as the Conv-GRU.

-where $\mathcal{X}(t)$ and $\mathcal{H}(t)$ are the input and state information of the Conv-GRU unit at time step $t$. $W_z, W_r, W_h, U_z, U_r, U_h$ represent the weight parameters, and $B_z$, $B_r$, $B_h$ represent the bias parameters. $\sigma$ and $\sigma_h$ are the sigmoid and hyperbolic tangent activation functions, respectively.
+Let $\mathcal{X}(t)$ and $\mathcal{H}(t)$ represent the input and state information of the Conv-GRU unit at time step $t$.
+The Conv-GRU comprises three distinct gating mechanisms that performs the following operations \cite{cgru}:

+where $W_z, W_r, W_h, U_z, U_r, U_h$ represent the weight parameters, and $B_z$, $B_r$, $B_h$ represent the bias parameters of the respective gates indicated by the subscript letters. $\sigma$ and $\sigma_h$ are the sigmoid and hyperbolic tangent activation functions, respectively.
 The convolution and Hadamard product operations are denoted by $*$ and $\odot$, respectively. $\mathcal{Z}(t)$ is the update gate vector which controls how much of the candidate activation of the current state, $\hat{\mathcal{H}}(t)$, contributes to the final current state information, relative to the state information received from the previous time step, $\mathcal{H}(t-1)$.
 The reset gate vector $\mathcal{R}(t)$ decides how much of the previous state's information is relevant, and can selectively ignore irrelevant information from previous time steps.

 Thus, in a Conv-GRU, the spatial structure of the input is preserved by the convolution operations, while the gating mechanism of the GRU components ensure that information from previous time steps are considered, and only relevant information is propagated to the next time step.
 This property makes Conv-GRUs a desirable choice for our use case, where the neural network needs to analyze spatiotemporal complexity over entire video shots when predicting their convex hulls.
 Since spatial structure of the input is preserved by convolution, a network made up of Conv-GRUs is capable of analyzing spatial complexity.
 It is also capable of incrementally analyzing spatiotemporal complexity, since it propagates the relevant information downstream as it processes frames sequentially.
 Since videos are characterized by a high degree of temporal redundancy, the network can make small updates to its state representation at every time step.